Basic Care Requirements for Babydoll Southdown Sheep:

 - A place for storage of hay and grain;

-- Hoof trimmers, hand shears, halters, buckets, and a sheep-specific, loose salt mineral supplement;
+- Hoof trimmers, hand shears, buckets, and a sheep-specific loose mineral supplement;

 - Periodic hoof trimming, deworming, shearing and yearly vaccinations are standard care;